Paediatric chiropractor Williamstown

 Plagiocephaly (Flat Head Syndrome)

 Plagiocephaly – a flat spot on your baby’s head – develops when babies spend extended time in one position.
-It’s common after birth and usually improves with repositioning and tummy time.
+It’s one of the most common reasons parents bring infants to our Williamstown clinic, and usually improves with repositioning, tummy time, and targeted treatment.

-Chiropractic care addresses underlying neck tightness that may prevent your baby from turning their head freely.
+Chiropractic care addresses underlying neck tightness and cervical restriction that may prevent your baby from turning their head freely.
 When combined with physiotherapy and parent education on positioning, most cases improve without the need for helmet therapy.

-Best timing: Early intervention (2-6 months) gives the best outcomes, though we can help babies up to 12 months old.
+Best timing: Early intervention between 2-6 months gives the best outcomes, though we can help babies up to 12 months old.

 3